RSGInc/CCRPC_TravelModel_Documentation/model-documentation/docs/index.md

 | Inner                  | 5.9%  | 4.8%  | Inner                  | 38.7% | 36.6% |
 | Outer                  | 10.2% | 9.8%  | Outer                  | 5.2%  | 8.7%  |

-<span id="_Ref490682849" class="anchor"></span>Table : Link Delay
+Table : Link Delay Parameters
-Parameters

 ### External Trip Growth Rates

 Future year external trips are assumed to grow annually at a user-specified rate, which can vary by external TAZ.
 In the model, the external trips are initially assumed to have a growth rate of 0.5% per year but this rate is adjustable.

 ## Trip Balancing

 It is common practice in transportation modeling to balance attractions to productions.
 The rationale is that productions are more fundamental.
 More housing will produce more trips; more retail space may simply draw customers from other retail space.

 This practice has important implications for using the model to analyze regional traffic impacts emanating from changes in employment land use.